mfamador/generic-api/README.md

-# generic-api
+# go-gtpc-generics-api

-example golang api using generics
+example golang gRPC api using generics and hexagonal architecture